smart-on-fhir/smart-on-fhir.github.io/authorization/confidential/index.md

       <td><span class="label label-success">required</span></td>
       <td>

-      Opaque identifier for ths specific launch, and any EHR context associated with it.
-This parameter must be communicated back to the app as a<code>launch:</code> scope at authorization time.
+      Opaque identifier for this specific launch, and any EHR context associated with it.
+This parameter must be communicated back to the EHR  at authorization time by creating a <code>launch:[id]</code> scope (like <code>launch:123</code>).

       </td>
     </tr>